act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Failed example 3

-Heading marked up with `role="heading"` that does not describe the topic or purpose of its section of the content.
+The heading marked up with `role="heading"` does not describe the topic or purpose of its section of the content.
 The heading is positioned off screen and is included in the Accessibility Tree.

 ```html
 <span role="heading" style="position: absolute; top: -9999px; left: -9999px;">Weather</span>